skyelynwaddell/gameboy-game/README.md

 # gameboy-game
-A game I am developing for the Gameboy in the programming language C
+some open-sourced games I am developing for the gameboy programmed with C/C++ and gameboy development kit 2020